This is a story that actually happened.

 How, realistically, for actual bodies in actual life, can yoga and meditation come in?
 What direction happiness, excitement?
 I'm trying to discern what it was that worked for me so that I can distill it into a teachable, usable thing.

-The most honest answer I have is 'small things'.
-I went to classes and developed relationships with teachers.
-I went to more classes.
+The most honest answer I have is 'small things'. and let the expectations go.
 There was - at that dirty screwed up point in my life - no joking about with the false advertising of yoga retreats, lose the fat, get prettier skin or 30 day challenges; all I could summon was what do I do, now, today?
-That inquiry became inborn, deep, absolute: my practice was not a certain amount of asana or particular asana.
+That inquiry became inborn, deep, and absolute: my practice was not a certain amount of asana or particular asana.
 It was 'what one or two things can I really do today to make this better?" and doing my damnedest to get them done.

 And I think there was this: I did things I was scared to do.

 Again, it wasn't terribly hard for me because I was pushed.
 I would either get better or I would die.
 But I did things that scared the crap out of me, that I wasn't sure about, and that I couldn't predict the outcome of.
 I quit my job.
 I left cities I loved.
 I dropped friendships that were half assed and sought out people who intimidated me but could help me grow.
 I invested a lot of money on this yoga thing, which is a way to say I invested money in myself.
 There was never the slightest hint of getting it back.
 I let go of the things I was most dependent on and I stepped into wildly unknown territory.
 I opened my mouth and said the most honest things I could.
 I apologized, knowing I wouldn't be and didn't deserve to be forgiven.
 I forgave.
 I trembled.
 I swore a lot and I wept.